kachick/chawan/doc/urimethodmap.md

 ```

 Note that an ASCII colon sign (:) must be present after the protocol
 name.
-However, the whitespace may not be omitted.
+However, the whitespace may be omitted.

 Examples: